adambard/learnxinyminutes-docs/solidity.html.markdown

       }
     }

-    // It's good practice to have a remove function, which disables this contract function remove () {
+    // It's good practice to have a remove function, which disables this contract - but does mean that users have to trust the owner function remove () {
       if(msg.sender == owner) { // Only let the contract creator do this
         suicide(owner); // suicide makes this contract inactive, and returns funds to the owner